klickyfan/development-machine-builder/README.md

 7. Stick around to do occasional babysitting.
 More on this below.

-**Babysitting Required**
+**Babysitting Not Required...
+Much**

-Ideally the build process could be run without having to be attended.
-But... thanks to our IT department's very restrictive policies...
+For the most part the build will run independently, though you will be asked for the credentials your use to log in to the laptop soon after it starts.

 **Logs That May Be Useful**

 C:\ProgramData\chocolatey\logs\chocolatey.log
 ~\AppData\Local\Boxstarter\boxstarter.log

+**Known Bugs**
+1. For some reason, Boxstarter's log messages are duplicated.
+This has been observed by others.
+I have not found a solution.
+2.

 **Additional Work To Do**

-There are some things the Build.ps1 script does not do that you may want to do yourself:
+There are some things the Build.ps1 script does not do that you may want to do yourself, including:

 * update Microsoft Edge
 * sign in to your preferred browser(s)